flutter/website/src/resources/dart-swift-concurrency.md

 For the complete example, see the [async_weather][] file on GitHub.
 [async_weather]: {{site.github}}/flutter/website/tree/main/examples/resources/lib/async_weather.dart

-### Leveraging Background Threads or Isolates
+### Leveraging a background thread/isolate

-Flutter apps can run on a variety of multi-core hardware.
-This includes devices running macOS and iOS.
+Flutter apps can run on a variety of multi-core hardware, including devices running macOS and iOS.
 To improve the performance of these applications, you must sometimes run tasks on different cores concurrently.
 This is especially important